DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 The key point I want to make here is that the tools that we use in the enterprise need to be customised and extended (in order to make them work).

-Being able to write these customisations and understanding at a much deeper level (when compared to &#39;normal&#39; or &#39;power&#39; users) what is possible with these tools, is a massive competive advantage.
+Being able to write these customisations and understanding at a much deeper level (when compared to 'normal' or 'power' users) what is possible with these tools, is a massive competive advantage.

 In fact if you are able to write custom JIRA workflows that are usable by a development team, that is a massive competitive advantage for you, and it will make you highly employable today.